-Cyber: Cyber bullying is the misuse of digital technologies or communications to bully a person or a group, typically through messages or actions that are threatening and/or intended to cause offence, anxiety or humiliation.
+The misuse of digital technologies or communications to bully a person or a group, typically through messages or actions that are threatening and/or intended to cause offence, anxiety or humiliation.

 Who gets bullied?

-Racist: Bullying based on ethnicity, skin colour, language, religious or cultural practices.
+Targeted at ethnicity, skin colour, language, religious or cultural practices.